ChrisMBarr/UserScripts/README.md

     * The pagination at the bottom
     * The categories side bar is stuck as you scroll, unless the categories are taller than your browser window
   * Pressing the left and right arrow keys on your keyboard will navigate to the previous and next pages of whatever you are viewing
-  * Hides the "recently viewed products" and the Amazon footer underneath all the Vine items.
-This makes scrolling down the page easier since you now cannot scroll past the Vine items.
-The page will also not make AJAX requests for this data since it will never come into the view
   * The "see details" modal popup is made slightly larger so that the ETV is always visible for items with longer descriptions
   * Dims items with descriptions that match anything in an array defined at the top (example: hides "cake toppers")
   * When performing a search: